SWS Updates

 After the test is taken, students are not obligated to report the results.
 It is recommended the student follow the instructions provided to receive the appropriate follow-up care and resources.
 If you need immediate support following your test results, please call the HIV/AIDS hotline: 1-800-668-2437 or e-chat: sexualhealthontario.ca/en/chat

-We strongly encouraging all members of our campus community, including students, to get a flu and COVID-19 booster vaccine to help protect you against the most common strains of influenza.
+We strongly encouraging all members of our campus community, including students, staff and faculty, to get an influenza and COVID-19 vaccine every year at the start of respiratory season to help protect against these viral illnesses.

 Taking the time to get vaccinated not only protects you from getting sick but it also helps protect your peers, friends and loved ones.
 Getting vaccinated will also help us avoid overwhelming our local hospitals.